vitkuz573/Ansible-WebServer/README.md

 - Hiding Nginx and Apache versions
 - Blocking access to the Apache port
-- Blocking access to MariaDB from outside
+- Blocking access to DBMS from outside
 - Protecting Nginx from slow requests
 - SSH protection with Port-Knocking (optional)
 - Blocking access to phpMyAdmin via .htpasswd and .htaccess (optional)